-The District Court correctly recognized and explained the dangers of Rule 8.4(g).
-The Rule chills speech that is "at best, tangentially related to the administration of justice and, at worst, completely irrelevant to it."
-Greenberg, \98.
+The District Court correctly recognized and explained that the Rule chills speech that is "at best, tangentially related to the administration of justice and, at worst, completely irrelevant to it."
+Greenberg, 593 F.Supp.
+3d at 219.
 The "investigatory process itself" could have "a chilling effect," causing attorneys "to self-censor" even if officials promise not to enforce the Rule "in the way its plain language suggests."
-Id., \100.
+Id. at 199.
 Investigation of an attorney's alleged "discrimination" could easily cause "reputational damage," "inhibit[ing] [the attorney's] ability to obtain clients, retain employment, be admitted in other jurisdictions," and other adverse results.
-Id., \109.
+Id. at 224.

 The Rule's burden on speech is beyond "incidental."
 Because Rule 8.4(g) "regulate[s] speech, not merely conduct," its burden on free expression is not incidental to its enforcement.
-Greenberg, \65.
+Greenberg, 593 F.Supp.
+3d at 206.
 "The government cannot regulate speech by relabeling it as conduct."
 Otto v.
 City of Boca Raton, 981 F.3d 854, 865 (11th Cir.
 2020).
-Nor may the government, "under the guise of prohibiting professional misconduct, ignore constitutional rights."
+Nor may the "under the guise of prohibiting government, professional misconduct, ignore constitutional rights."
 NAACP v.
 Button, 371 U.S. 415, 439 (1963).
 Some professional rules incidentally involve speech but do not target any specific viewpoint-client confidentiality, candor, truthfulness, and conflict of interest disclosures.
 Rule 8.4(g) sweeps more broadly, intruding on the personal and even religious life of the lawyer.
 "Sexual orientation" and "gender identity," protected categories under the Rule, are contentious issues that implicate deeply personal beliefs about morality and religion.
 The government has no business stepping into this legal quicksand by attempting to regulate attitudes or thoughts about such matters.

 The Rule is broad, imprecise, and vague.
 Rule 8.4(g) stretches far beyond reasonable licensing requirements and encroaches on attorneys' personal lives and beliefs.
 "Professional speech" has never been defined with precision.
 NIFLA, 138 S. Ct. at 2375, citing Brown v.
 Entm't Merchs.
 Ass'n., 564 U.S. 786, 791 (2011).
 That ambiguity creates a grave danger that states could achieve "unfettered power to reduce a group's First Amendment rights by simply imposing a licensing requirement."
 NIFLA, 138 S. Ct. at 2375, quoting Cincinnati v.
-Discovery Network, Inc., 507 U. S. 410, 423-424 n.
+Discovery Network, Inc., 507 U.S. 410, 423-424 n.
 19 (1993).
 The state could thereby brandish "a powerful tool to impose invidious discrimination of disfavored subjects."
 Id.

 The District Court acknowledged "the danger of censorship through selective enforcement of broad prohibitions" and the need to regulate with "narrow specificity" to preserve the "breathing space" required for First Amendment liberties.
-Greenberg, \73, citing In re Primus, 436 U.S. 412, 432-433 (1978).
+Greenberg, 593 F.Supp.
+3d at 209, citing In re Primus, 436 U.S. 412, 432-433 (1978).
 Even the ABA has admitted the "important constitutional principle" that "an ethical duty that can result in discipline must be sufficiently clear to give notice of the conduct that is required or forbidden."
-Greenberg, at \106, quoting ABA Comm. on Ethics & Pro.
+Greenberg, 593 F.Supp.
+3d at 222 (emphasis added), quoting ABA Comm. on Ethics & Pro.
 Resp., Formal Op.
 493 (2020) (emphasis added).
 Even after the recent Amendments, the Pennsylvania Rule fails to "provide fair notice" and "invite[s] imprecise enforcement" through its inclusion of "made-up definitions that do not comport with the definitions of similar terms [e.g., harassment] in similar contexts."
-Greenberg, \107.
+Greenberg, 593 F.Supp.
+3d at 222-22.